nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 thing the store cannot reach.
 CA or bust, and bust is what ships.

-Here the boundary between the two regimes stops being an aspiration and becomes a field, attested in the atom's metadata.
-There are two statements the system can make about a blob, per artifact, programmatically.
+Here the boundary between the two regimes stops being an aspiration and becomes a field in the atom's metadata: two statements the system can make about any blob, programmatically.
 One: *this output is reproducible; expect exactly this hash for this source and this configuration, from anyone, and reject anything else.*[^ion-config] Two: *this output is not reproducible; it is signed by this key, and the key's provenance chains back to the origin repository.* Neither statement solves nondeterminism.
 What they dissolve is the confusion between the
-regimes: every byte in your closure sits under one or the other, you can query which, the strict regime is enforced wherever upstream's determinism has earned it, and everywhere else you stand on the strongest fallback there is, a key you chose, on a provenance chain you can walk.
+regimes: every byte in your closure sits under one or the other, the strict regime is enforced wherever upstream's determinism has earned it, and everywhere else you stand on the strongest fallback there is, a key you chose, on a provenance chain you can walk.

 And nobody has to run the registry.
 Atom is a decentralized protocol: claim, publish, and verify all work offline, and a trust root is a key, not an institution.
-Institutions can still cooperate, and cheaply.
-Two organizations that trust each other publish a shared trust chain at the canonical source; two that don't stay strangers, and if you want web-of-trust semantics anyway, you fork the repo, add your key to the metadata, and point whoever trusts you at your mirror, where tampering is trivially provable, because it is git.
+Institutions can still cooperate: two that trust each other publish a shared trust chain at the canonical source, and if you want web-of-trust semantics without anyone's blessing, fork the repo, add your key to the metadata, and point whoever trusts you at your mirror, where tampering is trivially provable, because it is git.
 Which turns the reproducible-builds endgame, many independent parties converging on one hash, from an entry fee into an additive attestation: independent rebuilders countersigning the same content address, each